Meadowlark Lemon

-Meadow Lemon III (April 25, 1932 – December 27, 2015), known professionally as Meadowlark Lemon, was an American basketball player, actor, and Christian minister (ordained in 1986).
-Beginning in 1994, he ran Meadowlark Lemon Ministries in Scottsdale, Arizona.
+Meadowlark Lemon (born Meadow Lemon III; April 25, 1932 – December 27, 2015) was an American basketball player, actor, and Christian minister.
 For 22 years, he was known as the "Clown Prince" of the touring Harlem Globetrotters basketball team.
-He played in more than 16,000 games for the Globetrotters and was a 2003 inductee into the Naismith Memorial Basketball Hall of Fame.
+He was a 2003 inductee into the Naismith Memorial Basketball Hall of Fame.
+Ordained in 1986, in 1994 he started Meadowlark Lemon Ministries in Scottsdale, Arizona.

-When basketball legend Wilt Chamberlain was asked his opinion on the best player of all time, he responded, "For me it would be Meadowlark Lemon."
+In one of his final interviews, basketball legend Wilt Chamberlain described Lemon as "the most sensational, awesome, incredible basketball player I've ever seen."
 Fellow Wilmington great Michael Jordan called Lemon a "true national treasure" and a personal inspiration in Jordan's youth.

 Early life

 Lemon was born in Wilmington, North Carolina and attended Williston Industrial School, graduating in 1952.
 He then matriculated at Florida A&M University, but was soon drafted into the United States Army and served for two years in Austria and West Germany.